top of page

 TO PRESERVE CULTURAL AND HISTORICAL RESOURCES

-Heritage surveys aim to identify and protect elements of a community's cultural and historical heritage.
-This includes historic buildings, landmarks, archaeological sites, artifacts, and natural landscapes with cultural significance.
+Heritage surveys aim to discover and preserve a community's historical and cultural elements, including its historic buildings, landmarks, archaeological sites, artifacts, and culturally significant natural landscapes.

 Blue gradient background - dark to light